 Addiction, Self Harm & Eating Disorders

-Addiction is when we feel unable to control repetitive behaviours that they have damaging consequences.
+Addiction, self-harm and eating disorders all involve the feeling of being unable to control these repetitive behaviours that have damaging consequences.
 They are powerful compulsions and they often start from a need to escape from upsetting feelings or situations.
-These compulsions spiral out of control and consequently cause pain and suffering, not only for those addicted, but also for their friends and family.
+These compulsions spiral out of control and consequently cause pain and suffering, not only for those struggling, but also for their friends and family.

 Counselling can help sufferers to recognise their condition and how their emotional needs are affecting their behaviour.
 This is an important step on the road to recovery.
 From there, the counsellor helps people to learn new healthy behaviour patterns and strategies to enable the moving on from the condition.

 If you feel ready to take the next steps, please get in touch to find out more.